 3. Desist from using credit to pay the bills: Using credit to pay for today’s services is a sure way to burden the future since, at a given time, credit takes a significant amount of the earnings making saving difficult.

 Note: The number one consumer of every individual earnings is housing, the other being commuting expenses.
 No longer are the two expenses a hindrance to saving.
 Many people have already realized that moving closer to the place of work, in a smaller house, cuts both costs simultaneously.
 Will you consider doing so?
-Well, it could be the only obstacle to your realization of your saving objective.
+Well, it could be the only obstacle to realizing your saving objective.

 suggested reading: Is Saving $500 Per Month Good?